-- 1. Evaluation Workplans and Inception Report: Proposed approach, methodology, timeline, and estimated budget for completion of the work requested.
-The candidate will submit an inception report that would reflect the evaluators understanding of the assignment, schedule of tasks, activities and deliverables along with assigned responsibilities for Lead Evaluator and Subject Specialist.
+- 1. Evaluation Workplan and Inception Report: Proposed approach, methodology, timeline, and estimated budget for completion of the work requested.
+The candidate will submit an inception report that would reflect the evaluators understanding of the assignment, schedule of tasks, activities and deliverables along with assigned responsibilities for the Lead Evaluator.
+He/she can start conducting interviews before finalizing the inception report.
 The finalized evaluation work plan can be modified with UNDP's approval throughout implementation of the assignment if conditions or needs change.
 The finalized plans, given in the inception report, with attached approved amendments will be used as the basis for assessing completion and quality of the assignment. - 2.
-Draft Evaluation Report: After the field activities, the Lead Evaluator will submit a draft evaluation report of SELP, highlighting achievements, constraints, and lessons learnt as well as corrective measures where required and recommendations - 3.
+Draft Evaluation Report: After the field activities, the Lead Evaluator will submit a draft evaluation report of DHL, highlighting achievements, constraints, and lessons learnt as well as corrective measures where required and recommendations - 3.
 Evaluation report audit trail and final evaluation report.
 Comments and changes by the evaluator in response to the draft report should be retained by the evaluator to show how they have addressed comments.
-After receiving written comments and feedback to the draft evaluation report from UNDP, the evaluation team will submit a final report addressing this feedback.

-4. Separate 1-2 pager summary brief with infographics summarizing the key findings of the evaluation for sharing with external audiences.

-And submission of data to UNDP: all the primary data collected for this assignment will be submitted to UNDP in electronic form within 30 days of completion of assignment.
+After receiving written comments and feedback to the draft evaluation report from UNDP, the evaluation team will submit a final report addressing this feedback. - 4.
+Separate 1-2 pager summary brief with infographics summarizing the key findings of the evaluation for sharing with external audiences. - And submission of data to UNDP: all the primary data collected for this assignment will be submitted to UNDP in electronic form within 30 days of completion of assignment.